 Something else has happened.
 In the midst of dealing with the current situation – while cutting budgets, putting orders on hold, reducing staffing and the like, the team is also getting the company ready for the upturn.
 They are planning beyond the current crisis.
 This is extraordinary.
 The ‘disaster du Jour’ parties have trained them to respond to crisis by focusing on challenges and quickly and proactively developing solutions – then implementing them with confidence.
 The teams are not cowed by the crisis – they are planning through and beyond it.

 One of my clients – a CEO of a middle market company, put it this way, “Now is the time to engage our people to create the future.
 We need to tap into the talents of our people and get ready for the coming good times”.

 When I asked him to expand on that he said, “We need to focus our efforts on the future.
 The team needs to develop a clear vision of the road ahead.
 My senior team needs to rally the troops and keep them positive and eager for the coming upturn.
 We need to form and empower teams to address the opportunities that are inevitably going to come to us.
 I need to make sure that we are keeping track of our progress and preparation – and I need to make heroes out of those who answer the call – come to the line and contribute.”

-This experience has reminded me that much of what I do – much of what I contribute as a coach – involves teaching and preparation for events that have not happened and may never happen.
+This experience has reminded me that much of what I do – much of what I contribute as a Mentor – involves teaching and preparation for events that have not happened and may never happen.
 Nevertheless, even if they never happen, the residuals of the training and the experience of successful teamwork are positive.
 The ‘can do’ attitude that each team developed during the ‘disaster du Jour’ parties has carried over and is now delivering real benefits during the current storm.
 They know how to deal with it and they know they can beat the odds.
 The team is stronger than the storm.

 © Dr. Earl R. Smith II